autonomousvision/gta/README.md

 | B/2+RoPE   | 2.5M        | 6.26                       |
 | B/2+GTA    | 2.5M        | **5.87**  (6.2% relative improvment over RoPE)                 |

-These models were trained at 256x256 resolution; we used 4x A100s to train B/2 here is computed with 250 DDPM sampling steps, with the `ema` VAE decoder and with guidance (`cfg-scale=1.5`).
+These models were trained at 256x256 resolution; we used 4x A100s to train B/2.
+Here, FID is computed with 250 DDPM sampling steps, with the `ema` VAE decoder and with guidance (`cfg-scale=1.5`).

 ## Evaluation (FID, Inception Score, etc.)